SumoLogic/sumologic-documentation/docs/manage/connections-integrations/webhook-connections/pagerduty.md

 1. (Optional) Enter a **Description** for the Connection.
 1. Enter the **URL** for the endpoint: `https://events.pagerduty.com/v2/enqueue`
 1. The optional input fields **Authorization Header** and **Custom Headers** do not do anything and are ignored.
-1. The default **Payload** will not work with Event API V2.
+1. The default **Alert Payload** will not work with Event API V2.
 Change it to the following:
   ```json
   {
     "routing_key": "SERVICE KEY",